 Although focused on aiding managers, these Guidelines are for anyone involved in supporting LSMPAs or the communities that hold an interest in them.
 It is hoped these Guidelines will also assist new LSMPAs from the earliest design phase, and enhance the management of existing LSMPAs from planning and implementation through ongoing evaluation.
 Ultimately, the goal is to increase the effectiveness of LSMPAs so that they contribute to global conservation targets in ways that truly benefit humanity.

-The IUCN WCPA is pleased to announce the publication of Wilderness Protected Areas: Management guidelines for IUCN Category 1b protected areas.
-The purpose of these first-ever international Guidelines for managing wilderness (Category 1b) is to illuminate the challenges involved in managing wilderness, while also clarifying the essential techniques, protocols, and mindset required of a good, efficient, adaptable, and visionary manager.
+The purpose of these first-ever international Guidelines for managing wilderness (Category 1b) has been to impress upon you the challenges involved in managing wilderness, while also clarifying the essential techniques, protocols, and mindset required of a good, efficient, adaptable, and visionar

 The world’s climate is changing rapidly and protected areas are an increasingly important component of national and international climate change adaptation strategies.
 These guidelines articulate essential elements for adaptation planning and implementation, and it describes additional resources that site managers can use right away.